Indian Myna Birds

 The Indian Myna (often referred to as the Common Myna) is a medium sized bird with primarily brown feathers.
 They have a dark brown to black head with a vibrant yellow patch around the eye, a yellow beak, legs, and feet.
 The Myna birds have a distinct hop when they move across the ground and can often be spotted in small to large groups.

-Indian Myna birds were first introduced to Australia in 1862 to control insects but are now widespread throughout eastern Australia.
+Indian Myna birds were first introduced to Australia in 1862 to control insects, but they are now widespread throughout eastern Australia.
 The Indian Myna is ranked amongst the world’s 100 most invasive pest species.
-They are now considered to be one of the most common introduced birds in towns and cities all along the east coast of Australia.
+They are considered to be one of the most common introduced birds in towns and cities all along the east coast of Australia.
 Due to their aggressive nature, Indian Mynas can drive small birds out of gardens and will take on larger birds and other animals such as Blue Tongue Lizards.
-The Indian Myna is a scavenger/ opportunistic feeder, feeding on birds’ eggs, chicks, insects, as well as pet food and human scraps.
+The Indian Myna is a scavenger/ opportunistic feeder; feeding on birds’ eggs, chicks, insects, as well as pet food and human scraps.

 Indian Mynas pose a serious risk to our native wildlife and biodiversity within the Camden LGA.
 Impacts of Indian Myna’s are known to include: